HelloYeew/blog/_posts/2021-year-in-review.md

 - [ ] Learn more Japanese
 - [ ] Less learning in web development and learning more in other side
 - [ ] Start more side projects
+- [ ] Finish this blog and post it more frequently
 - [ ] The taiko project must have the significant progress
 - [ ] My university score is not decreasing
 - [ ] osu!
 5 digits